Hospital nurse accused of murdering seven babies ‘constant malevolent presence’

 A hospital nurse accused of murdering seven babies and attempting to murder 10 others was a “constant malevolent presence” in their care, a jury has heard.

-Lucy Letby, 32, is alleged to have gone on a year-long killing spree while working at the Countess of Chester Hospital.
+Lucy Letby, 32, allegedly used various means to attack the youngsters, including insulin poisoning and injecting air into the bloodstream, while working at the Countess of Chester Hospital’s neo-natal unit.

-Letby, of Arran Avenue, Hereford, denies murdering five boys and two girls and attempting to murder another five boys and five girls between June 2015 and June 2016.
+On Monday, she went on trial at Manchester Count charged with the murders of five boys and two girls, and the attempted murders of another five boys and five girls between June 2015 and June 2016.

-Opening the prosecution case on Monday at Manchester Crown Court, Nick Johnson KC said the Countess of Chester was a “busy general hospital” which included a neonatal unit that cared for premature and sick babies.

-He said: “It is a hospital like so many others in the UK, but unlike many other hospitals in the UK and unlike many other neonatal units in the UK, within the neonatal unit at the Countess of Chester Hospital a poisoner was at work.
+Jurors heard that Letby was said to have tried to kill some of the babies more than once before she succeeded.

-“Prior to January 2015 the statistics for the mortality of babies in the neonatal unit at the Countess of Chester were comparable to other like units.

-“However over the next 18 months or so there was a significant rise in the number of babies who were dying and in the number of serious catastrophic collapses.
+Opening the prosecution case, Nick Johnson KC said prior to January 2015 the statistics for the mortality of babies in the neo-natal unit were comparable with similar units but over the next 18 months there was a “significant rise” in the number of deaths and serious catastrophic collapses.

-“And these rises were noticed by the consultants working at the Countess of Chester and they searched for a cause.”

-Mr Johnson went on: “Their concern was that babies who were dying had deteriorated unexpectedly.
-Not only that when babies seriously collapsed they did not respond to appropriate and timely resuscitation.
+A probe was launched by medics who were unable to find a cause but did notice one common denominator in all the cases – the presence on duty of nurse Letby.

 Mr Johnson said as medics could not account for the collapses and deaths, police were called in and conducted a “painstaking review”.